A topic from the subject of Quantification in Chemistry.

 Definition:

-Titration is a quantitative analysis technique used to determine the concentration of an unknown solution by reacting it with a solution with a known concentration.
+Titration is a quantitative analysis technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration (a standard solution).

 Key Points:

-• Equivalence point: The point at which stoichiometrically equivalent amounts of reactants have been added.
+• Equivalence point: The point at which stoichiometrically equivalent amounts of reactants have been mixed.
+This is often indicated by a color change using an appropriate indicator.

-• Standard solutions: Solutions with precisely known concentrations that are used to standardize the buret.
+• Standard solutions: Solutions with precisely known concentrations, prepared using primary standard substances.
+These are used in the burette during the titration.

 Main Concepts: